skeweddata/skeweddata.github.io/_posts/2021-01-08-polling-part-4.md

 Hilary Clinton's victory chances.
 More recently, [early](https://fivethirtyeight.com/features/could-social-alienation-among-some-trump-supporters-help-explain-why-polls-underestimated-trump-again/)
 [reads](https://www.vox.com/policy-and-politics/2020/11/10/21551766/election-polls-results-wrong-david-shor)
-on Donald Trump's 2020 overperformance in the midwest are suggesting it was increasing Trump support among people who are socially isolated[^isolated] and therefore uninterested in responding to polls.
+on Donald Trump's 2020 overperformance in the midwest suggest it was increasing Trump support among people who are socially isolated[^isolated] and therefore uninterested in responding to polls.